OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 There are various ways to serialize the contents of an object to JSON.
 Android comes with the `JSONObject` and `JSONArray` classes.
 Next there is a wide veriety of libraries which can be used, such as: GSON<sup>[2]</sup>, Jackson<sup>[3]</sup> and others.
 They mostly differ in whether they use reflection to compose the object, whether they support annotations and the amount of memory they use.
 Note that almost all the JSON representations are String based and therefore immutable.
 This means that any secret stored in JSON will be harder to remove from memory.
 The JSON itself can be stored somewhere (E.g. (NoSQL) database or a file).
 You just need to make sure that any JSON that contains secrets has been appropriately protected (e.g. encrypted/HMACed).
 See the storage chapter for more details.
-Here is a simple example of how JSON can be written and read using GSON from the GSON User Guide:
+Here is a simple example of how JSON can be written and read using GSON from the GSON User Guide.
+In this sample, the contents of an instance of the `BagOfPrimitives` is serialized into JSON:

 ```java
 class BagOfPrimitives {